lwsrbrts/PoSHive/README.md

-# PoSHive 1.0
+# PoSHive 1.1
 A PowerShell 5 class to control your British Gas Hive system.

 > **This project is not sanctioned by or affiliated with British Gas in any way.**

 ##Release Notes
+ * **1.1 - Holiday** - Added methods to get, set and cancel holiday mode.
+Fixed a bug preventing error messages returning useful information.

-**1.0 release** - first release of the PoSHive class.
+ * **1.0 - Release** - first release of the PoSHive class.
 Allows getting, setting temperature, setting heating mode to auto, manual or off.
 Turning on or cancelling of Boost mode.

 ## Purpose